ava-labs/avalanchego/vms/platformvm/warp/README.md

 ## Verifying / Receiving an Avalanche Warp Message

-Avalanache Warp Messages are verified within the context of a specific P-Chain height that is included in the [ProposerVM](../../proposervm/README.md)'s header.
+Avalanache Warp Messages are verified within the context of a specific P-Chain height included in the [ProposerVM](../../proposervm/README.md)'s header.
 The P-Chain height is provided as context to the wrapped VM when verifying the VM's internal blocks (implemented by the optional interface [WithVerifyContext](../../../snow/engine/snowman/block/block_context_vm.go)).

 To verify the message, the VM utilizes this Warp package to perform the following steps: